itzmetanjim/mkcd/README.md

 ## License

 MKCD is released under the MIT License.
 See the LICENSE file for details.

 The MSYS2 project, which provides the underlying tools, is licensed under the GNU General Public License v3.0 (GPL-3.0).
-MKCD does not include any GPL-licensed code; it simply uses the MSYS2 environment to compile and run the utilities.
+MKCD does not include any GPL-licensed code; it uses the MSYS2 environment to compile and run the utilities.